citp/privacy-policy-historical/c/cu/cus/customizedgirl.com.md

-> *The following text is extracted and transformed from the customizedgirl.com privacy policy that was archived on 2010-12-21.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20101221132904id_/http%3A//www.customizedgirl.com/%3Fpage%3Dprivacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the customizedgirl.com privacy policy that was archived on 2011-05-31.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20110531232524id_/http%3A//www.customizedgirl.com/%3Fpage%3Dprivacy) for the most accurate reproduction.*

-# CustomizedGirl - Fashion You Design
+# Customized Girl - Fashion You Design

 CustomizedGirl.com